robjschroeder/Apple-Auto-Patch/AzureRunbook and PowerShell/ReadMe.md

 ## 📊 Smart Group Evaluation

 Each group is evaluated using ProcessGroup, which:
-- Determines the availble date of the macOS releases based on your Software Udpate Deferals from Jamf Pro configuration profiles
+- Determines the availble date of the OS releases based on your Software Udpate Deferals from Jamf Pro configuration profiles
-- Checks current macOS versions of members
+- Checks current OS versions of members
 - Determines the latest OS supported based on the hardware of the device
 - Evaluates which release will be applied by the DDM update command
 - Skips if device is on a higher or equal to version than that being applied